APMonitor/begin_java/09-ArraysAndArrayList.md

 ### Working With Arrays

-This excercise is not an official activity but will help you understand how arrays work.
+This exercise is not an official activity but will help you understand how arrays work.
 Copy the code below into a new project in your IDE.
 It will print the first item in the list, then it changes it to ```103``` and prints it again.
 See if you can make it change a different item in the list.

 ```
 package defaultpackage;